Insurance Claims Officer

 Āpiha Tono Rīanga

-Insurance claims officers decide whether an insurance company will settle a claim.
+Insurance claims officers decide whether an insurance company will pay out a claim.

 $45K-$75K per year